Are you someone who would like to get started on an exercise program but afraid you'll make a fool of yourself if you were to go to a gym?

 A treadmill can let you do the ultimate in precise training.
 You can know your speed and heart rate at all times, and vary them according to any formula you want to follow.

-How you exercise tells you a lot about what kind of treadmill you should buy.
-Running places high impact on the machine, so runners need to seek out power and stability as top priorities.
-Walking strains the machine considerably less, so mid-range stats are more than enough to meet the demand.
-If your primary form of exercise is walking, you can get all the power and programming you need out of a treadmill without shelling out several thousand dollars.
-While those more expensive models offer greater size and motor power, those things aren’t necessary for a great walking treadmill.
+Running places a high impact on the machine, so runners need to seek out power and stability as top priorities.
+Walking is low impact so the mid-range machines will easily meet the demand.
+If your primary form of exercise is walking, you can get all the power and programming you need out of a treadmill without paying a huge amount.
+While the more expensive models offer greater size and motor power, those features aren’t necessary for a great walking treadmill.
 In fact, less power means less expense, smaller dimensions, and better storability.
-We looked for treadmills that offered all of those perks without sacrificing reliability or ease of use.

-The ProForm 505 CST exceeded our expectations in just about every area.
-We loved its slick design, and found ourselves pressing buttons without needing to decipher their function first; we somehow knew what the symbols meant.
+The ProForm 505 CST exceeds expectations in almost every area.
+It has a slick design, the functionality was simple and the symbols on the dashboard were easy to follow.
 That smart simplicity carried over into its smooth ergonomics, which made reaching controls and handrails easy.
-Despite its $599 price tag, this treadmill offered an impressively sturdy ride without any jarring feedback even when we stepped up our walking pace into a jog.
+Despite its $599 price tag, this treadmill offers a very sturdy ride without any jarring even when moving up from a walking pace to a jog.